TStrong85/599G1-Project/index.md

 ### Part 2: Generating random roads for training
 One of the aspects that I wanted to experiment with was how the training environment influenced the training process of a model.
 To do this, I created a track generator in order to introduce randomness into the training environment with several parameters that I could control.
-Although there isn’t a dataset in the same sense as supervised learning, the generated tracks serve a similar purpose in the sense that the features of the track infuences how the track learns.
+Although there isn’t a dataset in the same sense as supervised learning, the generated tracks serve a similar purpose in the sense that the features of the track influences how the track learns.

 For each of the tiles that I used with the track generator, I had to add nodes to identify the entry and exit points of each tile (shown with green and red dots).
-Additionally, in order to validate the placement of each track piece I used additional points in the middle of the road surface in to raycast through (shown with blue dots).
-If a validation raycast of one tile hits the geometry of another, the raycasting tile cannot be placed without overlappling the roadsurface of the other.
+Additionally, in order to validate the placement of each track piece I used additional points in the middle of the road surface to raycast through (shown with blue dots).
+If a validation raycast of one tile hits the geometry of another, the ray casting tile cannot be placed without overlapping the road surface of the other.

 ![FullTileset.PNG](FullTileset.PNG) | ![TileAnnotations.PNG](TileAnnotations.PNG)
 :---:|:---:
 Full tileset without nodes visible | Full tileset with nodes visible

-After annotating tiles and creating prefabs from them, I was able to instantiate them into the scene the track generator.
-The generation method is fairly straight forward:
+After annotating tiles and creating prefabs from them, I was able to instantiate them into the scene of the track generator.
+The generation method is fairly straightforward:
 1. Sample a new track piece to extend the current road
 2. Validate that placing this piece won't block an existing road
 3. Commit to placement and extend the road if valid, otherwise don't place the piece and try again
 4. Repeat 1-3 until the road has reached the desired length or the track generated has reached the max number of placement iterations for the current road
 5. Place checkpoints along the track and a decorative finish line at the end of the road

 This generation works fairly well and allows for some flexibility.
 The total number of tiles in a generated track can be varied in order to make the course longer or shorter.
 The tiles that the generated track samples from can also be changed in order to alter the types of features that can be generated.
 Checkpoints for the agent are placed at the borders between tiles and the end of the course in order to track progress through it and trigger additional actions in response to reaching a checkpoint, such as adding a reward or extending the agent's time limit.
-Additionally, particularly large pieces can be counted as multiple tiles when placed in order to make the length of the navigatable road surface vary less.
+Additionally, particularly large pieces can be counted as multiple tiles when placed in order to make the length of the navigable road surface vary less.

 ![TrackLengthDemo.gif](TrackLengthDemo.gif) | ![TrackTilesetDemo.gif](TrackTilesetDemo.gif)
 :---:|:---: